Rate Sheet Terms and Conditions

 (f) the words “including”, “for example” or “such as” when introducing an example, does not limit the meaning of the words to which the example relates to that example or examples of a similar kind.

-Headings are inserted for convenience and do not affect the interpretation of these Terms and Conditions.
+Headings are inserted for convenience and do not affect the interpretation of this Agreement.

 Schedule 1 - Data definition and Data specification

 Rate Sheet Subscribers will receive the following: